 The Council is responsible for overseeing the spiritual and ethical well-being of the Center and its Lake County Property (Dharmadhara).
 We are committed to shared leadership and our intention is to enable all community members to participate in and contribute to this work wherever possible.

 The Sangha Night Team gets things ready for our Wednesday Sangha nights so that people can walk (or zoom) into a friendly and welcoming atmosphere.
 Now that we are doing hybrid classes they also take care of the tech for the speaker and zoom attendees.
-Currently Mokshasi, Chiara and Karla (in person) and Pete (on zoom) are the main members of the team.
+Currently Mokshasi, Chiara, Claudia, and Karla are the main members of the team.

 The Dharmadhara Team is responsible for Maintenance of Dharmadhara, the property in Lake County, caring for the property and making sure things are in good repair, and occasionally organizing work parties.
 The team is accountable to the Council and works within a budget allocated by the Council.
 Current members are: Drew, Prasadachitta, Vimalamoksha.